-We are so pleased to safely welcome visitors back to the Friendly Home!
+We are so pleased to welcome visitors to the Friendly Home!

 - Scheduling visits with Members is no longer required.
 Visitors may come to the Friendly Home seven days a week.
 Family visits are unrestricted.
 Others should consider visiting between 10:30am – 8:30pm.